 What is the purpose of an accounting reference date?

-- Prepare full (statutory) annual accounts
+- prepare full (statutory) annual accounts

-- Send a copy to every shareholder in the company
+- send a copy to every shareholder in the company

-- Deliver a copy of the accounts to Companies House
+- deliver a copy of the accounts to Companies House

-- Deliver a copy of the accounts to HMRC as part of your Company Tax Return
+- deliver a copy of the accounts to HMRC as part of your Company Tax Return

 Changing your company’s accounting reference date

-Shortening your financial year
+Shortening your company’s financial year

 Extending your financial year

-- If the company is in administration
+- the business is in administration

 How to change your ARD at Companies House

-- Company number
+- Company registration number

-- Company name in full
+- Registered company name in full

 - New accounting reference date